List of scandals in British journalism: Stuart Ramsay, Sky News (2016)

 Sky News's Chief Correspondent, Stuart Ramsay, was accused by the Romanian authorities of faking a TV report in which alleged gun traffickers were filmed near the Romanian-Ukrainian border saying that they were willing to sell weapons to the highest bidder, including terrorists.
 The Romanian Directorate for Investigating Organized Crime and Terrorism (Direcţia de Investigare a Infracţiunilor de Criminalitate Organizată şi Terorism, DIICOT) quickly arrested the alleged gun traffickers from the TV report; it concluded that they were authorized hunters and the rifles seen in the report were also registered semi-automatic weapons.
 Sky News and Stuart Ramsay stuck to the original story, claiming the footage was real and that the gun traffickers did operate near the Romanian-Ukrainian border.
 All the individuals involved in the filming of the TV report, including Ramsay, are now under investigation by DIICOT.

-The Romanian Prime Minister Dacian Ciolos criticized the TV report, claiming it to be inadmissible.
+The Romanian Prime Minister Dacian Cioloș criticized the TV report, claiming it to be inadmissible.